 - Applications Deadline: January 22, 2019

-- Study Subject: Scholarships are awarded to study cinematography, with a focus on documentary.
+- Study Subject: The studentships are awarded to study cinematography, with a focus on documentary.

 - Scholarship Award:

-- The scholarship is valued at $25,000, paid in installments, and an intensive internship with the ABC News camera crew for a total period of 6 weeks.
+- The grant is valued at $25,000, paid in installments, and an intensive internship with the ABC News camera crew for a total period of 6 weeks.

 - Scholarship monies will be issued in two payments, direct to your nominated bank account, after the first-trimester census date for each year of study;

 - $8,500 paid in 2020.
 (Conditional to the successful completion of, or every effort made to complete, the internship period in year one).